 - All deaths directly relating to COVID-19 are reviewed through the Learning from Deaths procedure unless they also meet a Datix red flag, in which case they are reviewed under the Incident Reporting and Investigation Policy and Procedure.
-During 2023/24 there has been one death reported where the patient tested positive for COVID-19.
-This death was in the community. - The Trust received 2,444 death notifications of patients who had been in contact with our service in the last six months.
-There is very little variation between male and female deaths; 1,216 male deaths were reported compared to 1,228 females. - One inpatient death (expected end of life), one inpatient death (suspected suicide) and three patients died following transfer to the acute hospital for further treatment (two unexpected and one suspected suicide). - The Trust has reported 26 Learning Disability deaths in the reporting timeframe and deaths of five patients with a diagnosis of autism. - Medical Examiner Officers have been established at all Acute Trusts in England and their role will be extended to include deaths occurring in the community, including at NHS Mental Health and Community Trusts.
+During 1 April to 31 July 2024 there were no deaths reported where the patient tested positive for COVID-19 - The Trust received 689 death notifications of patients who had been in contact with our services in the last six months.
+There is very little variation between male and female deaths; 359 male deaths were reported compared to 330 females - One inpatient death (expected end of life) and one inpatient death (suspected suicide) died following transfer to the acute hospital for further treatment - The Trust has reported nine Learning Disability deaths in the reporting timeframe and the death of one patient with a diagnosis of autism - Medical Examiner Officers have been established at all Acute Trusts in England and their role will be extended to include deaths occurring in the community, including at NHS Mental Health and Community trusts.
 The implementation of this process comes into force on 9 September 2024.
 Nationally for community-based services.
-The Patient Safety team will continue to work with Medical Examiners to ensure the Trust maintains momentum in this area. - Good practice identified through case note reviews is fed back to clinicians involved as part of our appreciative learning. - A process has been implemented within the patient Electronic Record which aids staff in identifying deaths which meet the threshold for DATIX reporting.
+The Patient Safety team will continue to work with Medical Examiners to ensure the Trust maintains momentum in this area - Good practice identified through case note reviews is fed back to clinicians involved as part of our appreciative learning - A process has been implemented within the patient Electronic Record which aids staff in identifying deaths which meet the threshold for DATIX reporting.
 This process fulfils stage one of the Learning from Deaths in that all deaths are considered for Red Flags as identified under the national Learning from Deaths procedure.

-Strategic Considerations

-1) We will deliver great care by delivering compassionate, person-centred innovative and safe care.

-- 2) We will ensure that the Trust is a great place to work by creating a compassionate, skilled and empowered leadership, creating a vibrant culture where colleagues feel they belong, thrive and are valued. - 3) The Trust is a great partner and actively embraces collaboration as our way of working. - 4) We will make the best use of resources by making financially wise decisions and avoiding wasting resources to ensure financial recovery and long term sustainability.
+Str Strategic Considerations 1) We will deliver great care by delivering compassionate, person-centred innovative and safe care. Х 2) We will ensure that the Trust is a great place to work by creating a compassionate, skilled and empowered leadership, creating a vibrant culture where colleagues feel they belong, thrive and are valued.
+3) The Trust is a great partner and actively embraces collaboration as our way of working.
+4) We will make the best use of resources by making financially wise decisions and avoiding wasting resources to ensure financial recovery and long-term sustainability.